 There are myriad reasons your kid might not handle his hygiene properly.
 Younger school-agers may lack the dexterity to properly brush, or a loose tooth may make it painful.
 Some kids are sensitive to strong odours and flavours, and may find minty toothpaste too “spicy” or the smell of their soap or shampoo nauseating.
 When it comes to older kids, proper hygiene “can be perceived as a chore,” says Susan MacKenzie, a child and youth psychiatrist with the Centre for Addiction and Mental Health in Toronto.
 “Sometimes the reluctance is part of a larger power struggle with the parents.”

 To avoid any guesswork, London, Ont., paediatrician Michelle Ponti recommends having a calm, non-accusatory chat.
-“Find out what it is [about the hygiene practice] that’s bothering your child,” she says.
+“Find out what it is [about] that’s bothering your child,” she says.
 But pick your moment.
 Standing in the bathroom while everyone’s getting ready to rush out the door in the morning is not the best time to have that conversation.
 Instead, try to bring it up when the mood is light.

 That’s what worked for Toronto mom Jennifer Combe*.
 After finding light brown streaks on the bathroom wall, she confronted her seven-year-old son and was met with anger and denial.
 One evening during the bedtime routine, she calmly told him she knew what he was doing and asked him why.
 “He said he sometimes gets poo on his fingers, and he thought I wouldn’t want him to wipe it on the hand towel,” says Combe.
 “Even though I thought it was obvious, I explained to him a better way to handle that problem, and he hasn’t done it since.”